-SPDELMW qc(tp)d = ERSTESTPF qred * SPOFFERMW qce(tp)d * (ERSAFWT qcd * Min(ERSAFCOMB qrd,1) + (1 – ERSAFWT qcd) * Min(ERSEPF qrd,1))
+SPDELMW qc(tp)d = ERSTESTPF qred * SPOFFERMW qce(tp)d * (ERSAFWT qcd * Min(ERSAFTOTTP qr(tp)d,1) + (1 – ERSAFWT qcd) * Min(ERSEPF qrd,1))

 The ERS Self-Provision Capacity Upper Limit for each self-providing QSE shall be calculated by ERCOT using a two-pass process for each of the four ERS service types.
 The first pass will consist of simultaneously solving for all QSEs’ ERS Self-Provision Capacity Upper Limits with the constraint that each QSE’s ERS Self-Provision Capacity Upper Limit will equal its LRS multiplied by the total capacity awarded for competitive offers, plus the sum of all QSEs’ ERS Self-Provision Capacity Upper Limits.
 The second pass will repeat the solution of the equations with a QSE’s delivered self-provided MW capacity (adjusted for availability and/or event performance) substituted for the ERS Self-Provision Capacity Upper Limit if the delivered MW capacity is less than the first pass calculation of the ERS Self-Provision Capacity Upper Limit.